taste-technologists/taste-technologists.github.io/index.md

 ### Admin Dashboard Page
 The admin dashboard pages allows an admin user to view all of the users in the application along with their respective role.
 Admins can also see a total user count, recipe count, and vendor count.
+The recipes button goes to the search recipes page and the ingredients button goes to the admin vendor list page.
 If a user requests to be a vendor, this will appear on the dashboard as well.
 Additionally, admins can delete users from the application.
 In order to create a safeguard for admin users, only the superadmin can delete admin users.

 ![](M2_Admin.png)